robertharmless/robertharmless.github.io/index.md

 Data was everywhere!
 Manually entering everything at every stage was painfull.
 Video assets were everywhere!
 They took forever to move from system to system - if they were formatted correctly.
 I tried to develop some tools, but there was only so much Filemaker Pro, Applescript and Bash scripts could do.<br><br>

 # finding hope
 Then one boring day a co-worker encouraged me to play with python and postgresql.
 These tools brought hope in the mess!
 Then there was REST APIs, FFMPEG, MediaInfo and many other tools.
-I was able to start connecting the desperate systems.<br><br>
+I was able to start connecting the disparate systems.<br><br>

 # cloudy destinations
 The past few years I have been able to include low-code/no code development tools, cloud functions, and cloud CDN/storage into the processes.
-The best part is seeing video arrive at their destinations - web, mobile, streaming devices - all with minimal effort.<br><br>
+The best part is seeing video arrive at their destinations - web, mobile, streaming devices - all with minimal human intervention.<br><br>

 # samples
 Here are a couple of fun tools I've made: